 Delayed diagnosis or misdiagnosis are extreme risks because time is a major factor in severe health-related cases.
-Timely and correct diagnosis is critical to saving the patient, together with quick action towards prescribing immediate treatments necessary.
+Timely and correct diagnosis is critical to saving the patient, together with quick action towards prescribing immediate necessary treatments.

-Absolutely.
-One of the worst mistakes that a medical practitioner could make in a health-related case is to delay the diagnosis or to misdiagnose the patient.
-This is because time is a major factor in serious cases.
+One of the worst mistakes that a medical practitioner could make in a health-related situation is delaying the diagnosis or misdiagnosing the patient since time is a significant factor in severe cases.

 If your actual condition exists because your doctor failed to diagnose you correctly or delayed your diagnostic, your case could be a malpractice one.

-In Miami, Florida if you or your loved one were a victim of misdiagnosis or delayed diagnosis you can sue for damages.
-The statute of limitations for Florida medical malpractice claims is two years from the date on which you discovered that you were a victim of misdiagnosing or delayed diagnosis.
-The Miami based Law Offices of Sean M. Cleary is here for you, to help you understand the process of your claim.
+If you or your loved one were a victim of misdiagnosis or delayed diagnosis in Miami, Florida, you can sue for damages.
+The statute of limitations for Florida medical malpractice claims is two years from when you discovered that you were a victim of misdiagnosis or delayed diagnosis.
+The Miami-based Law Offices of Sean M. Cleary is here for you to help you understand your claim process.